SEARCH FOR SURVIVORS: BIDEN TO VISIT SURFSIDE (6aET) - KESQ

 But before then, there are grieving families to comfort and exhausted rescue personnel to thank — a presidential responsibility Biden takes as seriously as any.

-He will meet with Florida’s Republican Gov. Ron DeSantis, a chief acolyte of former President Donald Trump who is considered a potential presidential candidate in 2024, during a midday briefing alongside other officials in Surfside, near where the collapse occurred.
+He met with DeSantis, a chief acolyte of former President Donald Trump who is considered a potential presidential candidate in 2024, during a midday briefing alongside other officials in Surfside, near where the collapse occurred.
+Biden hailed their ability to work together responding to a catastrophic building collapse.

+“You know what’s good about this?”
+Biden said.
+“We live in a nation where we can cooperate.
+And it’s really important.”

 The two men have mostly sought to put aside politics in the wake of the disaster — though Biden raised eyebrows last week when he told reporters he was “waiting on a call from him if he needs the help.”